mdfkprnv/data-analyst-pranav/README.md

 ## Data Pipeline Implementation:
  - The process was conducted in AWS Glue by utilizing Visual ETL to perform processes.
- - Multiple transformation operations were perfomred including change schema, aggregation, and join operations.
+ - Multiple transformation operations were performed, including change schema, aggregation, and join operations.
-    - Change Schema Operation: The structure of the 2023 and 2024 dataset has been changed by deleting all the unnecessary columns and giving meaningful names to the required columns.
+    - Change Schema Operation: The structure of the 2023 and 2024 datasets has been changed by deleting all the unnecessary columns and giving meaningful names to the required columns.
-    - Aggregate Operation: The aggregate function has been used to aggregate the records of the ‘Year’ column within the 2023 and 2024 dataset.
+    - Aggregate Operation: The aggregate function has been used to aggregate the records of the ‘Year’ column within the 2023 and 2024 datasets.
-    - Join Operation: To prepare a collective output, join funnction is used to combine the data by taking the type of work as medium for common column.
+    - Join Operation: To prepare a collective output, the join function is used to combine the data by taking the type of work as a medium for the common column.
-    - Change Schema: Again this operation was used to delete the unnecesssary columns and giving meaninngful names.
+    - Change Schema: Again, this operation was used to delete the unnecessary columns and give meaningful names.
     - Derived Column: This operation is utilized to handle the mathematical equation part.
 An equation is created and formulated using this.

    <kbd> <img src=![Screenshot 2024-08-27 114123](https://github.com/user-attachments/assets/687ffe67-501e-4c63-a0a9-f811e043d661) /> </kbd>